 Brazil’s tropical coastline provides the stunning backdrop to documentary director Mascaro’s first dramatic film, which unfurls as a series of revealing accounts in the lives of Shirley and her boyfriend Jeison.
 When the latter finds a human skull while dive-fishing, it sets in motion a meditative sashay through themes of life and death, most poetically summed up by an elderly man: “Those who die here don’t end up in heaven or hell.
 They end up in the sea.”
 It is just one moment that captures the relationship between people and their environment, with the inevitability of death returning us to the elements from which we emerge.
 A mesmerizing and beautiful portrait of our place in the greater order of things.

-Neon Bull follows Iremar (Juliano Cazarré), a handsome cowboy who dreams of becoming a fashion designer.
+Boi neon follows Iremar (Juliano Cazarré), a handsome cowboy who dreams of becoming a fashion designer and spends his free time dreaming up ever more fabulous outfits to create.
 But don’t let that simple description fool you.
-Gabriel Mascaro’s film, a road trip film set in the northeast Brazilian countryside, is an explosion of gender, class, and sexuality, flamboyantly portraying its characters with quiet compassion and culminating with one of the most indelible sex scenes put on screen in recent memory.
+Gabriel Mascaro’s character study, shot with a watchful eye that borrows its visual grammar from nonfiction filmmaking (aided by his work with nonprofessional actors), is a road trip film set in the northeast Brazilian countryside.
+But it is also an explosion of gender, class, and sexuality, flamboyantly portraying its lustful characters with quiet (and borderline queer) compassion and culminating with one of the most indelible sex scenes put on screen in recent memory.